-It’s also the cause of 21–25 per cent of breast and colon cancers, 27 per cent of diabetes cases, and around 30 per cent of ischaemic heart disease.
+It’s also the cause of 21–25 per cent of and colon cancers, 27 per cent of diabetes cases, and around 30 per cent of ischaemic heart disease.
 In fact, physical inactivity is the second highest cause of cancer in Australia, behind tobacco smoking.

 The Australian Health Survey 2011–12 results show: